Quick Summary

 These excavations also found that every house consisted of two or more rooms.
 And there were more than one-storied houses.
 Likewise, archaeologists found evidence that the houses were designed with pillared halls, bathrooms, paved floors, kitchens, and wells.

 A notable feature of the Indus Valley town planning is that the urban settlement had two sections.
-We refer to the sections as upper and lower towns of the Indus Valley civilisation.
-The partition was inferred due to the existence of lower houses in lower towns and citadels in upper towns.
+We refer to the sections as upper and lower towns of the Indus Valley civilization.
+The partition was inferred due to lower houses in lower towns and citadels in upper towns.

-The Great Bath was prevented from leaking using gypsum coating.
-The water to the great bath was supplied from a well situated in one of the adjoining rooms.
-Some of the Great baths even facilitated hot baths.
+A gypsum coating prevented the Great Bath from leaking.
+Water was supplied to the Great Bath from a well situated in one of the adjoining rooms.
+Some of the Great Baths even facilitated hot baths.

-In the Great Bath, the water tank was approximately 39 ft long, 23 ft wide, and 8 ft deep had a flight of steps at both ends.
-Additionally, the great bath was surrounded by 8 ft thick outer walls.
+The Great Bath’s water tank was approximately 39 feet long, 23 feet wide, and 8 feet deep, with a flight of steps at both ends.
+Additionally, the Great Bath was surrounded by 8-foot-thick outer walls.
 These walls successfully withstood and protected the Great Bath for 5,000 years from natural ravages.

 The excavations claimed that the largest infrastructure built in the town planning of Indus Valley Civilization was a granary.
 It was approximately 149 ft long and 49 ft wide.
 In the archaeological site of Harappa, researchers found a series of brick platforms serving as bases for two rows of six granaries.